Ph.D. Agricultural Economics, University of Minnesota, 1984

 I serve as major/co-major advisor to graduate students.
 I mentor my students so they will develop their independence, creativity, and organizational skills in carrying out research.

 With Alwang and Norton, I have led several groups of undergraduate students in six-week research internships in Ecuador.
 These trips provide students with the opportunity to gain first hand research experience and proficiency in Spanish as well as learning about Ecuadorian culture and institutions.
 I have also advised undergraduates on other research topics dealing with environmental economics and agriculture.

-- Professor, Dept. of Agricultural and Applied Economics, Virginia Tech, 1999 - Present.
+- Professor, Department of Agricultural and Applied Economics, Virginia Tech, 1999 - Present.